SC to study petitions vs martial law decree

-Palace spokesman Ernesto Abella, however, deemed as “irrelevant” this and two other petitions before the tribunal as both Houses of Congress had voted to support the declaration in the conflict-torn region.
+Palace spokesman Ernesto Abella, however, deemed as “irrelevant” this and two other petitions to the tribunal as both Houses of Congress had voted to support the declaration in the conflict-torn region.

 “Perhaps, it is really irrelevant,” Abella told reporters also on Wednesday during a news conference.